 The National Health Service (NHS) recommends interdental cleaning at least once a day.

 By interdental cleaning, I mean flossing, using interdental brushes, or using a water flosser.
-(You can find out about the differences and which is better here).
 For the sake of this article, I will call it flossing, but it could be using any form of interdental cleaning.

 Floss should be used in addition to toothbrushing, to fully remove plaque.
 Removing plaque will protect you against gum disease and tooth decay.
 Flossing also has some surprising benefits to your general health.